spectrum-health-systems/tingen-documentation/manuals/tngndvdp/tngndvdp-configuration.md

 If the `devdeploy-config.json file` doesn't exist, one is created using the default values that will work with any standard installation of the Tingen Web Service.

-## Modifying the configuration
+# Modifying the configuration

-The `devdeploy-config.json file` file contains the following configuration settings:

-* ArchivePath
+## ArchivePath

+> Default value: `C:\Tingen_Data\DevDeploy\Archive`

 The location where the existing Tingen Web Service will be archived.

-* Source
-  The location of the Tingen Web Service that will be deployed.
+The `ArchivePath` must be one of the following:

-* SourceType
-  The type of source, either a URL or a directory path.

-* StagePath
-  The location where the Tingen Web Service is staged for deployment.

-* DeployPath
-  The location where the Tingen Web Service is deployed.

-### ArchivePath

-> Default value: `C:\Tingen_Data\DevDeploy\Archive`

-This can be:

 * A local directory
 * A network share/mapped drive

-### Source
+## Source

 > Default value: `https://github.com/spectrum-health-systems/Tingen-WebService/archive/refs/heads/development.zip`

+The location of the Tingen Web Service that will be deployed.

-This isn't necessarily a "path", since it can be either a directory or a URL.
+The `Source` isn't necessarily a "path", since it can be either a directory or a URL.

-If the RepositoryPath is a URL:
+If the `Source` is a URL:

 * It must point to a ".zip" file<
 * It must formatted correctly

-If the RepositoryPath is a directory:
+If the `Source` is a directory, it must be one of the following:

-* It can be a local directory
+* A local directory
-* It can be a network share/mapped drive
+* A network share/mapped drive

-### SourceType
+## SourceType

 > Default value: ""

+The type of source, either `path` or `url`.

+This value is set at runtime, so don't modify the value in the configuration file.

-### StagingPath
+## StagingPath

 > Default value: `C:\Tingen_Data\DevDeploy\Stage`

-This can be:
+The location where the Tingen Web Service is staged for deployment.

+The `StagingPath` must be one of the following:

 * A local directory
 * A network share/mapped drive

-### Deploy Path
+## Deploy Path

 > Default value: `C:\Tingen\UAT`

-This can be:
+The location where the Tingen Web Service is deployed.

+The `DeployPath` must be one of the following:

 * A local directory
 * A network share/mapped drive